georrous6/Optimization-Techniques/README.md

 - Convergence depends on step size selection.
 Improper selection can cause oscillations around the optimum but remains within the feasible set.
 - Can start from non-feasible initial points successfully.

-## Project: Traffic Flow Optimization using Genetic Algorithm (project-report.pdf)
+## Project: Traffic Flow Optimization using Genetic Algorithm
 **Goal:** Minimize total network traversal time per vehicle in a directed road network, subject to flow conservation and capacity constraints.

 **Method Studied:** Genetic Algorithm